-All employees and crossing guards will be allowed up to three (3) workdays of funeral leave with pay in the event of the death of a member of the employee's immediate family as defined in the Sick Leave section above.
+All employees will be allowed up to three (3) workdays of funeral leave with pay in the event of the death of a member of the employee's immediate family as defined in the Sick Leave section above.
 Such leave will not be charged to an employee's accrued sick leave or personal leave balances.
-Additional time off may be requested and, subject to approval, will be charged to the accrued leave time of the employee consistent with the terms of the MGO Chapter 3.32(12)(a).
+Additional time off may be requested and, subject to approval, will be charged to the accrued leave time of the employee consistent with the terms of MGO Sec.
+3.32(12)(a).

 In the event of death of a family member other than those shown above, employees are entitled to one (1) day of leave, which will be charged against any paid leave the employee chooses.
 Only in the absence of paid leave will AWOP be approved.
-(MGO Chapter 3.32(12)(b, c))
+(MGO Sec.
+3.32(12)(b) and (c).)